OpSiDop/Jetson-Nano-YOLO-Object-Detection/README.md

 We are grateful to NVIDIA and SRM Institute of Science and Technology for giving us the opportunity to work on this project.

 # Setting up NVIDIA Jetson Nano
-For setting up the kit for the first time we reffred to the tutorial made by the NVIDIA Developer - [Vedio Link](https://youtu.be/uvU8AXY1170)
+For setting up the kit for the first time we reffered to the tutorial made by the NVIDIA Developer - [Vedio Link](https://youtu.be/uvU8AXY1170)

 Other than the kit we have connected some other required objects-